 Having a recent payday loan on your credit history can make it much harder for you to get a mortgage at a good rate – or even at all!

-If you have used payday loans, in the middle of 2020 the best advice for a mortgage application is:
+If you have used payday loans, since the middle of 2020 a rule of thumb for a mortgage application has been:

-- wait until at least 2 years have passed after your last payday loan;
+- wait until at least 2 years have passed after your last payday loan was settled;

 - always go through a good broker;